github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 When using {% data variables.actions.hosted_runner %}s, you can expect to see a longer job queue period than the standard runners in the public pool.
 Once your job is due to run, it enters a queue that submits the job to a runner for processing.
 Private pools contain fewer machines than the public pool, which makes it more likely that {% data variables.product.prodname_actions %} will need to create a new machine to run your job.
 The process of provisioning a new machine can take some time, meaning that your job will queue for a longer period than if a runner was already reimaged and sitting idle.

 To help improve these queue times, {% data variables.product.prodname_dotcom %} intends to add experimental support for opting out of private pools.
-By opting out of this feature, your runners may be moved into a public pool, though they may still be privately pooled during the beta phase.
+By opting out, your runners may be moved into a public pool, though they may still be privately pooled during the beta phase.
 This option will be added to the runner configuration UI, when available.

 ## Autoscaling {% data variables.actions.hosted_runner %}s

-Your {% data variables.actions.hosted_runner %}s can be configured to scale automatically.
-This means that when jobs are submitted for processing, more machines can be automatically provisioned to run the jobs -- until reaching the maximum limit you've defined.
-Each machine added only handles one job at a time so these settings effectively determine the number of jobs that can be run concurrently.
+Your {% data variables.actions.hosted_runner %}s can be configured to automatically scale to suit your needs.
+When jobs are submitted for processing, more machines can be automatically provisioned to run the jobs -- until reaching the maximum limit you've defined.
+Each machine only handles one job at a time, so these settings effectively determine the number of jobs that can be run concurrently.

-You can set following scaling option during the runner deployment process:
+You can set the following scaling option during the runner deployment process:

 **Max** - Allows you to control your costs by setting the maximum parallel number of machines that are created in this set.
 A higher value here can help avoid workflows being blocked due to parallelism.